sammaxfleet/thisorthatpp5/README.md

 - Search keywords
 - View a Single Post
 - Can View Popular Profiles
-- Can Navigate through Pages smoothly
+- Can Navigate through Pages smoothely
-- Can filter by Celebrity
+- Can filter by Celebrity or username
 - Can View comments to see what people think
+- Contact Page

 ### Logged In Site User features

-All of the above and additionally..
+All of the above and additionally:

 - Ability to log in
-- Log out
+- Ability to Log out
 - Can Like/ unlike Posts
 - Can Save/unsave Posts
 - Can follow/ unfollow other Users
 - Can Edit Profile & posts
-- Can Make my own posts
+- Can Create Own Post
-- Can delete/ edit own posts.
+- Can Delete/Edit own posts.

-# MANUAL TESTING
+# TESTING

 ## User Stories